airbnb/Showkase/README.md

 ## Documentation

 ## Frequently Asked Questions
-1. Is Airbnb using Jetpack Compose in product?
+1. Is Airbnb using Jetpack Compose in their main app?

 2. Why did you create this library if you aren't using Compose in production?